Longboat Key, FL

 The History of Longboat Key, FL

-In 1539, it is believed that Hernando DeSoto visited the Key in his “longboat”.
+In 1539, it is believed that Hernando DeSoto visited the Key in his “longboat”, which is how Longboat Key got its name.

 One of the first settlers was a Civil War veteran who was granted 144 acres of land on the north end of Longboat Key in 1891.
 He sold the property at the turn of the century for $500.